TheWindowsPro98/project-blaze/README.md

 # Project Blaze

-## (Name not final)
+## (Name not final, never will be)

-### Hey, what the hell?
-You're not supposed to be here! (yet)
+### You shouldn't be here.

-I'll update the description later, not like anyone's gonna see it now.
+This repository is archived for a reason.
+Go check out the much higher quality [Project Daisy](https://www.github.com/TheWindowsPro98/project-daisy)